-A friend, Katherine Shecora, posted a link to an article on Dave Ramsay’s site about 20 Things the Rich Do Every Day along with her own excellent commentary.
+A friend, Katherine Shecora, posted a link to an article on Dave Ramsey’s site about along with her own excellent commentary.
 I started to comment on her post, but my remarks got so long that Facebook wouldn’t let me post the comment.
 Then I was going to write my own Facebook post, but as I was doing it, I realize that it has been far too long since I posted anything to my own blog, and this would really be better here anyway.

 So, let’s get on with these habits that supposedly set the rich apart from the poor!

 - “70% of wealthy eat less than 300 junk food calories per day.
 97% of poor people eat more than 300 junk food calories per day.
 23% of wealthy gamble.
 52% of poor people gamble.”

 How is “junk food” defined here?
 Convenience foods?
 Fast food?
 Anything other than the sort of organic, gluten-free, free-range, non-GMO stuff you have to go to Whole Foods or Trader Joe’s to buy for mucho dinero, then have the knowledge, resources, and time to prepare?
 (That’s assuming you can GET to Whole Foods or Trader Joe’s since they aren’t in poor neighborhoods.)
 If you haven’t already done so, please go read Linda Tirado’s wonderful article, This Is Why Poor People’s Bad Decisions Make Perfect Sense.
 And let’s be honest here — by “gambling” we’re talking “buying lottery tickets” right?
 The only people I know who buy those regularly are at least middle class, but I don’t go around asking people about their gambling habits, to be honest.
 The one person I know who had an online gambling addiction would have been upper-middle class.
 Poor people don’t usually have computers and internet access, and there aren’t that many legal ways to gamble in most of the country.